bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 What misconceptions do people have about your topic?

-   **Video games are a waste of time" not true, actually they can help you learn to: learn, be self critical, improve bad habits, thrive under pressure, understand the importance of practice, etc**
+   **"Video games are a waste of time"**

+   **They can help you learn to: learn, be self critical, improve bad habits, thrive under pressure, understand the importance of practice, develop connections, etc**

 ## Examples